Richard Lewis (police officer)

-Richard Lewis is the chief constable of Dyfed-Powys Police.
+Richard Lewis is a former chief constable of Dyfed-Powys Police.

 Career

 Richard Lewis was born in Carmarthenshire in West Wales.
 Prior to being chief constable for Dyfed-Powys he served as the chief constable of Cleveland Police from April 2019.
 He started his policing career with Dyfed–Powys Police in 2000, where he worked in Uniform and CID.
-Lewis held every rank from constable to deputy dhief constable whilst at Dyfed Powys Police, prior to becoming chief constable at Cleveland.
+Lewis held every rank from constable to deputy chief constable whilst at Dyfed Powys Police, prior to becoming chief constable at Cleveland.
+In April 2025, Lewis retired as Chief Constable of Dyfed Powys Police to take up the role of the Chief Executive of the Animal and Plant Health Agency.

 Heddlu Cymru/Wales Police

-Chief Constable Richard Lewis has suggested an all-Wales police force "Heddlu Cymru/Wales Police" and stated, "(If) the Americans can put a man on the moon in eight years, I think we can unify four police services.
-Doing away with those borders means we can provide a more effective service."
+Lewis has suggested an all-Wales police force "Heddlu Cymru/Wales Police" and stated, "(If) the Americans can put a man on the moon in eight years, I think we can unify four police services.
+Doing away with those borders means we can provide a more effective service".

+Lewis came into some criticism after welcoming the WRU's decision to ban the song 'Delilah'.